 Rafael hurried away and came back with two glasses of Havana Club Maestro—the best rum on the menu—and said they were on the house.
 “What else have you seen?” he asked as we sipped.

 We described our trip: the long bus ride from Cienfuegos to Havana, the jazz club at the top of an abandoned building, our favorite meals.
 He shared a few of his favorite places in Havana, including Humboldt 52, the city’s first openly gay bar, and an underground lesbian club in Havana that he thought we might like.
 We told him about what it’s like to live in San Francisco; he talked about the burgeoning gay scene in Havana.
 When we said good-bye that night, there was real affection on both sides.

 We never went to those clubs—our trip was almost over and Miami was waiting.
 But we also wanted to end on that note: In a place where we weren’t consciously looking for community and acceptance, we found it.
 While traveling in a country that felt at times, very closed, we found a way to be open.
-The LGBT scene in Cuba reminded me a tiny bit of what it must have been like to be out in the United States before the Stonewall riots and Harvey Milk and the legalization of gay marriage, when gay bars were often life rafts, one of the few places you could go and truly feel free.
+The LGBTQ scene in Cuba reminded me a tiny bit of what it must have been like to be out in the United States before the Stonewall Riots and Harvey Milk and the legalization of gay marriage, when gay bars were often life rafts, one of the few places you could go and truly feel free.

-This month, I raise my glass to that freedom.
+I raise my glass to that freedom.
 I celebrate that I can live openly in my home city of San Francisco.
-I celebrate that my partner can travel widely and maybe open a few eyes along the way.
+I celebrate that my partner and I can travel widely and maybe open a few eyes along the way.
 I celebrate that the worst I’ve encountered while traveling is a moron with a tenuous grip on linguistic nuance.
 And, as cheesy as it may sound, I celebrate that fear will never prevent me from seeing the world—well, most of it.